tegandbiscuits/lets-learn-rails-talk/use-rails.md

 * The last few major versions of Rails have dramatically changed the default JavaScript setup
   * So it's a little wild
 * Currently, they're big on using import maps
-  * Which are fine if you aren't going too heavy into JavaScript, but if you want to transpile code or do anything advanced, I'd recommend setting up webpack or esbuild
+  * Which is fine if you aren't going too heavy into JavaScript, but if you want to transpile code or do anything advanced, I'd recommend setting up webpack or esbuild
-* Rails defaults to also include Turbo and Stimulus as a frontend framework
+* Rails also includes the JavaScript packages Turbo and Stimulus by default
   * In my opinion, these are pretty slick tools, that do pair well with Rails, however maybe shouldn't be there by default

 * That said, to not slam you with information, I'm going to just leave everything as is
-  * And also not really get into frontend code too much
+* However if you get into more frontend heavy work, you might want to take a second look at the Rails defaults

 ---